“I don’t know where to start.”

 You Have a Story… Even if You Grew Up Going to Church

 But what about those of us who grew up attending church, who knew from “cradle roll” classes that Jesus loves me and all the little children of the world?
 Our stories are often far less dramatic.
-Certainly, we were lost in our sin before we confessed Jesus as our Saviour.
+Certainly, we were lost in our sin before we confessed Jesus as our Savior.
 The joy of knowing we have Him as our Shepherd, Brother, and co-Heir thrills our souls.

 And yet, we don’t know where to start when it comes to sharing our faith stories… or if what we have to say will really make a difference in someone else’s life.
 In comparison to someone who found Jesus in prison and then completely turned his or her life around, our simple stories of life-long faith seem anti-climactic—not “all that special.”